omar-polo/kamid/README.md

 ## Testing

-The regression suite needs to be run with root privileges, since it has to spawn a subprocess that needs to `chroot(2)` itself.
-To run the tests, issue
+The regression suite uses doas(1) because it needs root privileges for some operatinos.
+To run the test suite:

-	$ make ninepscript && sudo ./run-tests.sh
+	$ make regress

-The regression uses a custom DSL, `ninepscript`, to run the tests.
+The regression are written with a custom DSL, called ninepscript.
-See `regress/sample.9ps` for an example of the grammar.
 `contrib/9ps-mode.el` is the major mode for Emacs.

 There's another regression suite written in common lisp in `regress/lisp/9p-test`; it depends on other common lisp libraries available through quicklisp.
-To run it execute

-	$ DOAS=sudo ./run-extra-tests.sh

-(leave `DOAS=sudo` out if you have doas installed and configured)
+Make sure to have sbcl installed and the relevant lisp dependencies installed, then run

+	$ make HAVE_LISP=yes regress

 ## License